PovilasKamarauskas/Telesoftas/README.md

 3. Clone repository into your desired directory.
 4. Open CMD if Java and Maven correctly install execute mvn test and test case will run.

+Selected to use POM pattern for tests expandability and easy of maintainance.

 Q- How would you test specifically the search feature on the tiketa platform?
 Suggest mechanism/layer rather than test cases.